|

 Given (1) and (2), how shall I respond to

-Anglican Communion Institute’s (ACI) piece on the Special
+either (for Deimel) the Anglican Communion Institutes (ACI) piece on the Special

-it will take”) in a way that coordinates with my own suggestions
+it will take) in a way that coordinates with my own suggestions

-for amending the resolutions; or (for Wells) Lionel Deimel’s
+for amending the resolutions; or (for Wells) Lionel Deimels

-piece on the Special Commission’s resolutions (“What
+piece on the Special Commissions resolutions (What

-Should General Convention 2006 Do?”)?
+Should General Convention 2006 Do?)?

 We do not pretend to agree when we come to (2) and (3), though we